subttle/regular/README.md

 ## Try

 This project currently uses [stack](https://docs.haskellstack.org/en/stable/README/) to build.
-Try out some of the code in the REPL:
+Because the project currently depends on the `algebra` and `containers-unicode-symbols`, you may have to set `allow-newer: true` [option](https://docs.haskellstack.org/en/stable/yaml_configuration/#allow-newer) in `~/.stack/config.yaml`.
+Then you can try out some of the code in the REPL:

 ```shell